LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

-Now, we obtain the global approximation by taking
+Now we obtain the global approximation by taking

 <div>
 $$\begin{aligned}